lintool/guide/paranoid.md

 Today, we if encounter someone who refuses to adopt data-driven techniques and stubbornly insists on _only_ writing rules, we'd think that's kinda silly.
 It is likely that in a few years, a categorical resistance to deep learning would seem just as silly.

-I'll provide a bit of historical context to this statement: the previous major paradigm shift in NLP was from rule-based to "statistical" approaches in the 1990s (I put "statistical" in quotes because that was the term of art back then, but "statistical" is better characterized as "data-driven" in today's parlance).
+I'll provide a bit of historical context: the previous major paradigm shift in NLP was from rule-based to "statistical" approaches in the 1990s [[1](#footnote1)].
 Yes, there were researchers back then who simply refused to count tokens and compute likelihoods.
 I know because I lived through those years (as a student).
 Today, most people would find that laughable.